-89. There could be significant practical and financial consequences for the UK's chemicals industry if an unplanned Brexit occurred.
+91. There could be significant practical and financial consequences for the UK's chemicals industry if an unplanned Brexit occurred.
 In the short term, UK businesses would have to appoint sole representatives within the EU in order to maintain their ability to market their products in the EU, and there might be something of a scramble to arrange this, given the large numbers of UK businesses which have current registrations under REACH, though many companies are likely to make contingency plans.
 The appointment of sole representatives in the EU might turn out to be the only available long term solution for the companies concerned.

-European Food Safety Authority (EFSA)
+European Food Safety Authority

-- 90. The EFSA is an expert scientific body based in Parma, Italy.
+- 92. The EFSA is an expert scientific body based in Parma, Italy.
 Its remit is to evaluate products involved in the food chain and to provide scientific advice and opinions to the Commission and to EU countries.
-It provides technical support for EU rules and policies in all fields which have a direct or indirect impact on food safety. - 91.
+It provides technical support for EU rules and policies in all fields which have a direct or indirect impact on food safety.55 - 93.
 The decision whether a product may be placed on the market is one for the Commission or the competent authorities of the various EU countries (depending on the type of product).
 The processes of scientific assessment, and risk assessment, are deliberately separated so as to ensure that the EFSA's role remains independent.
 EFSA assesses products and provides scientific advice that the decision-maker then takes into account.
 In the case of pesticides, for example, maximum residue levels designed to avoid harmful effects on human or animal health are set by the Commission at EU level.
-If a national authority receives an application for use of a pesticide which might require modification or addition to current rules, it forwards the application to the EFSA and the Commission.
-The EFSA conducts an assessment of the proposed maximum residue level and provides it to the Commission which must take that assessment into account when taking a decision on the application.
-A similar process of scientific assessment by EFSA, followed by a final regulatory decision by the Commission or national bodies, is made for a range of food-related products, such as GM products, feed additives, and claims as to the health effects of foods. - 92.
-In the event of an unplanned Brexit, EU food safety legislation would (at least initially) be re-enacted in domestic law, under which certain proposals must (on the face of the legislation) be referred to EFSA when an act for which approval is needed is proposed.
-It would therefore be necessary for the UK to decide whether to
+If a national authority is receives an application for use of a pesticide which might require modification or addition to current rules it forwards the application to the EFSA and the Commission.56 The EFSA conducts an assessment of the proposed maximum residue level and provides it to the Commission which must take that assessment into account when taking a decision on the application.57 A similar process of scientific assessment by EFSA, followed by a final regulatory decision by the Commission or national bodies, is made for a range of food-related products, such as GM products, feed additives, and claims as to the health effects of foods.

-&lt;sup>50 Regulation (EC) No 178/2002, Article 22(2) http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:02002R0178-20140630 replicate the work done by EFSA at UK level, to seek to remain within the EFSA system, or to pursue a new model of regulation.
+55 Regulation (EC) No 178/2002, Article 22(2) http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:02002R0178-20140630

-&lt;sup>51 Regulation (EC) No 396/2005, Article 8.
+56 Regulation (EC) No 396/2005, Article 8.

-Ibid., Article 14.
+57 Ibid., Article 14.